-Precision management is important for both economical and ecological reasons.
+Precision management is important for both economic and ecological reasons.

-The industries that can benefit from precision forestry are those that deal in wood and biomass products, such as pulp and paper, timber for furniture and houses, and wood as an energy source for cooking and heating.
+The industries that can benefit from precision forestry deal in wood and biomass products, such as pulp and paper, timber for furniture and houses, and wood as an energy source for cooking and heating.
 Stakeholders in the wood supply chain who can benefit from precision forestry are

 - raw material suppliers,